KhartesViewer/khartes/README.md

 ```
 vc_render -v [your volpkg directory] --input-mesh [your .obj file] --output-ppm [the name of the ppm file you want to create]
 ```
-You might need to use `--volume` to specify your volume as well, if your volpkg has more than one.
+You might need to use `--volume` to specify your volume as well, if your `.volpkg` has more than one.

 As already mentioned, the `.ppm` file that `vc_render` creates can be read into `vc_layers_from_ppm` to create a flattened surface volume.
-And as explained in the section on importing TIFF files, if you decide to import this volume (which is a series of TIFF files) back into khartes, be sure to set the `TIFFS are from vc_layers` checkbox in the TIFF loader dialog.
+And, as explained in the section on importing TIFF files, if you decide to import this volume (which is a series of TIFF files) back into khartes, be sure to set the `TIFFS are from vc_layers` checkbox in the TIFF loader dialog.